 For additional information regarding Bylaws please contact the Planning Department.
 For ease of use, please use the Bookmarks on the left side of the Acrobat document.

 Check this page to access a copy of the bylaw.
-Copies of these Bylaws are also available for a small charge at the Regional District Offices located in either in Trail or Grand Forks.
+Copies of these Bylaws are also available for a small charge at the Regional District Offices located in either Trail or Grand Forks.

 For information on zoning requirements in villages and cities in the RDKB, please contact the municipalities: